AriFordsham/GHCWiki/internships/jan-stolarek.md

 ## Cmm clean-up

-- CmmOpt.hs: remove commented loopification, move comment to CmmLoopify.hs
 - remove unused CmmRewriteAssignments
 - `cmm/CmmLive.hs:106`.
-This function is not used (unless there is some auto-generated code that uses it, but I doubt it):
+This function is not used:

 ```wiki
 removeDeadAssignments :: DynFlags -> CmmGraph